Meet the team behind the Destination Leaders Programme:

 Dr Jane Ali-Knight

-Dr. Jane Ali-Knight is an Associate Professor in Festival and Event Management at Edinburgh Napier University, and a Visiting Research Fellow at Curtin University, Perth.
+Dr. Jane Ali-Knight is a Professor in Festival and Event Management at Edinburgh Napier University, and a Visiting Research Fellow at Curtin University, Perth.
 She is currently leading and developing the festival and event subject group as well as lecturing at Universities internationally, and facilitating training and development in the field.
 Her core activities fall into three main areas: event and festival related programmes; research and publications and conferences and professional events.
 She is currently a board member of BAFA (British Arts and Festivals Association) and is a Fellow of the HEA and Royal Society of the Arts.

 A recognised academic, she has presented at major international and national conferences, and has published widely in the areas of wine tourism, tourism, festival and event marketing and management.
 She has also edited seminal text books in the area of Festival and Event Management: International Perspectives of Festivals and Events: Paradigms of Analysis (2008); Case Studies in Festival and Event Marketing and Cultural Tourism (2006) and Festival and Event Management: An International Arts and Culture Perspective (2003).
 Current research interests include career destination of festival and event graduates; the use of social media in festivals and events and the growth and development of festivals and events in emerging tourism destinations.
 Jane has extensive experience in designing and delivering undergraduate, postgraduate and professional courses in tourism and festival and event management both in the UK and overseas.